-Each module has two summative assessments, meaning that there are four summative assessments in total.
+Each module has one or two summative assessments, leading to seven summative assessments in total.

 You will find details of the assessments per module in the appendices at the end of the Handbook and on module QMPlus pages.

 Flowchart of assessment process